 The best time for trimming Oaks towards the end of winter, or at least when the coldest parts of winter have passed.
 The month of February would be an ideal time to prune.
 These colder months reduce the risks of invasion of pests or diseases.
 Not only that, but with the leaves off the tree, it’s also easier to trim and shape.

-Fungal diseases such as oak wilt can occur in the open tree wounds spread from beetles.
+Fungal diseases such as oak wilt can occur in an open tree wounds spread from beetles.
 This disease can be lethal to oak trees and occurs most commonly in the spring and summer months.

 The worst time of year to trim an oak would have to be mid-summer.
 There are times when it is unavoidable such as a branch failure after a storm.
 The active growing months of all trees are during spring and early summer (April to June).
 During this time, sap-feeding beetles are very active and can easily spread oak wilt from infected trees yours.